All barre chords in a key

-As usual the SWS takes you around the cycle of 4ths (moving anti-clockwise) as well as the cycle of 5ths (moving clockwise)
+The intermediate SWS takes you around the cycle of 4th (moving anti-clockwise) as well as the cycle of 5th (moving clockwise).

-The inner circle of chords display the parallel minors, the middle circle the major chords (I IV and V).
+The inner circle of chords displays the parallel minor chords (II, VI and III), the outer circle displays the major chords (IV, I and V).

 To crack the fretboard code, you must organize all chords in each area of the neck, using chord I as your starting point.

 The intermediate SWS can help you with this.

 Start by selecting a key by clicking a chord in the outer circle.
 Next, choose one of the shapes: E, A, D, G or C to find the I chord.

 To master the guitar fretboard, you must be able to play all barre chords and pentatonic scales in all keys and five positions.

 The intermediate songs require you to learn barre chords and pentatonic scales.
 This will be revolutionary for your understanding of the guitar fretboard.